Layoric/ServiceStackGenerators/README.md

 - Add friendly analyzer warnings about using default database implementations that use Sqlite in memory, warn about loss of data.
 - Package for NuGet once more polished.

 Probably a bad feature, but some kind of text based minimal config like a `json` or `yml` (I know..) file to enable swapping out features like AuthProviders and providing config.
-Eg am `apphost.yml`,
+Eg something like `apphost.yml`,
 ```
 name: MyAppHost
 appSettingsSource: